 Problem: Finding a book someone would like is mostly left up to chance encounters.

-Solution: Leveraging history of read books with others to provide new suggestions.
+Solution: Leveraging history of read books from other readers to provide new suggestions.

 Research: In my research I’ve found people rely on organically discovering books they would like to read, commonly through word of mouth and online research.
 Online sources are lacking in customized suggestions and reviews lack insight and focus.